Where Hope Comes Home

 Matthew: Our mission is to inform parents and really help them to understand the neurological potential, as well as the neurological challenges, of their children, and then bridge that gap.
 We want the parents to feel empowered to understand their kids and say, “Okay, here’s where my kids are, and here’s where I know they need to get to, to be everything that they need to be to reach their potential, within their gifts.”
 Our mission is to get parents into the driver’s seat, to be co-engineers with us to support their children neurologically.
-Whether they are homeschooling well kids or they have a child who has become hurt through anything from vaccinations to a car accident to drowning or they have a child who is adopted, and they have this beautiful child but they are inheriting the neurological complications the adopted child suffers from not getting the proper attention and care as an infant.
+Whether they are homeschooling well kids or they have a child who has become hurt through anything from a car accident to drowning or they have a child who is adopted, and they have this beautiful child but they are inheriting the neurological complications the adopted child suffers from not getting the proper attention and care as an infant.
 We want to elevate the parents into a position of really understanding the brain and not being mystified by it.
 Then by understanding it, we put some practical procedures in place to support the neurological development of the child.
 If you are just dealing with the symptoms, you are never going to get ahead of the curve.
 Instead of focusing on the symptoms, we focus on the neurological abilities the child needs to gain.
 A parent then goes from being hopeless to being hopeful.
 We want to train the parents so they can understand that if a specific part of the brain is neurologically compromised, we can show them how to heal it.
 Meanwhile, we develop a structure so that child can succeed but with the purpose of finishing the neurological organization of the child’s brain.
 It’s a completely different way of looking at it.

 TOS: What ages do you treat?